 The ability to provide an attestation indicator for the context of how the call was originated.

-The ability to provide a unique originating identifier, as described in Section 5.2.4, that can serve as an opaque indication of where in the service provider network the call was originated.
-This identifier shall be globally unique and consistent so it can be used in analytics for tracking the reputation of a particular originating service and could also be used for any traceback efforts if a particular originator is a consistent or pervasive “bad actor”.
+The ability to provide a unique originating identifier, as described in Section 5.2.4 that can serve as an opaque indication of where in the service provider network the call was originated.

 The PASSporT “shaken” extension shall include both an attestation indicator (“attest”), as described in section 5.2.3 and an origination identifier (”origid”) as described in section 5.2.4.
-The SHAKEN PASSporT token would have the form given in the example below:
+The SHAKEN PASSporT would have the form given in the example below:

 Protected Header